 For detailed information on our grantees, check out our annual report.

-In 2018 and 2019, we continued our investment in local healthcare through our scholarships to nurse practitioner students at Sonoma State University.
-We’ve awarded $15,000 in scholarships to students Anna Brunn and Charys Hayden.
-These scholarships reinforce our commitment to keep quality healthcare close to home, and bring much-needed healthcare professionals to our hospitals and clinics.
+Since 2018, we continued our investment in local healthcare through our scholarships to nurse practitioner students at Sonoma State University.
+We’ve awarded $30,000 in scholarships to reinforce our commitment to keep quality healthcare close to home, and bring much-needed healthcare professionals to our hospitals and clinics.
 These students will leave a lasting impact on the health and well-being of everyone who lives, works and plays in our beautiful region.

 Mental Health Resilience in Schools

 Regular meetings with north county school superintendents provided sobering feedback that children of all ages lacked the social and emotional coping skills necessary to manage life’s disappointments and trials—a situation that has only grown worse after the 2017 wildfires.
 Yet, in 2018, Sonoma County made decimating cuts to mental health budgets which essentially eliminated all funding for prevention and early intervention services in public schools from Windsor to Cloverdale.
-The Healthcare Foundation, with a grant from the John Jordan Foundation and matching contributions from other donors, stepped in to fill this critical gap.
+The Healthcare Foundation, with a grant from the John Jordan Foundation and matching contributions from other donors, stepped in to fill this critical gap with a commitment of $300,000 over three years.
 Through this program, schools are now receiving much needed counseling and emotional support and we have supported over 2,500 high school students through trauma informed prevention and intervention programs.

 The Healthcare Foundation is accepting donations to close out funding for this program.
 If you would like to give to this program, please Donate Today and select Mental Health in the drop down box.
 All donations will be matched dollar for dollar by the John Jordan Foundation.